Digital Image Correlation (DIC) for vibration analysis

 |Beginning (f = f1)||Middle (f< f1)||End (f< f1)|

 |Axis 2 (mm) for f2||Attendu : 3,73 mm (for f2)|

 |Beginning (f< f2)||Middle (f< f2)||End (f< f2)|

-Finally, on this trial, image correlation was not only used to make displacement measurements.
-In fact, the measurement made it possible to highlight an unexpected behavior during the acquisition of eigenmodes.
-A rotation of a part of the actuator was highlighted which had not been predicted by the numerical model, as shown in figure 5.
 This behavior may have several origins but was not visible to the naked eye when the structure was vibrated.
-The images taken by the high-speed cameras allowed to highlight this rotation of the structure and thus to provide important qualitative information on the assembly of the jack, which could have gone unnoticed even after the tests.
+The images taken by the high-speed cameras allowed us to highlight this rotation of the structure and thus provide important qualitative information on the assembly of the jack, which could have gone unnoticed even after the tests.

-In conclusion, the measurement carried out showed displacement fields, obtained during the eigenmodes, homogeneous and consistent with the predictions of the numerical simulation.
+In conclusion, the measurement carried out showed displacement fields, obtained during the eigenmodes, homogeneous and consistent with the numerical simulation predictions.

 Test data was collected in this area for the first time.
-These tests are encouraging and provide results, both qualitative and quantitative, in study areas never previously measured, allowing them to enrich and optimize their numerical model in order to use it in the future in their validation processes for hydromechanical jack type structures.
+These tests are encouraging and provide qualitative and quantitative results in study areas never previously measured, allowing them to enrich and optimize their numerical model in order to use it in their validation processes for hydromechanical jack type structures.